outrunnl/dbcollect/README.md

 ### Important note

 DBCollect by default attempts to collect Oracle AWR reports in HTML format.
 For this, Oracle requires Diagnostics Pack (see Oracle doc id 1490798.1).
 DBCollect can not directly determine if you have this license or not.
 As an indirect method, it checks the dba_feature_usage_statistics table whether "AWR Reports" has been used previously or not.
-If this is NOT the case, dbcollect produces an error message ORA-20101 "Oracle AWR not used before (not licensed?)" and aborts.
+If this is NOT the case, dbcollect produces an error message "No prior AWR usage detected" and proceeds with the next database if any.

 It is possible that you are licensed correctly but never used AWR reports on this specific database - in that case, DBCollect thinks you are not licensed and gives up.

-If you are NOT licensed for diagnostics pack then you can use Statspack instead (see section below) If you ARE licensed, you can run dbcollect with the --force option.
-DBcollect will ignore the AWR detection and just generate the reports.
+If you ARE licensed, you can run dbcollect with the --force option.
+DBcollect will only warn about the AWR detection and just generate the reports anyway.

+**Use the `--force` flag ONLY if you are sure you are correctly licensed!
+**

+If you are NOT licensed for diagnostics pack then you can use Statspack instead (see section below)

 More info on Oracle feature usage: [Oracle Feature Usage](https://oracle-base.com/articles/misc/tracking-database-feature-usage)

 ### Basic operation

-If installed from the RPM package:
-Just run
+In most cases you can just run

 `dbcollect`

 as 'oracle' user or root (assuming the database runs under user 'oracle')

-If installed from ZIP file:

-- Make sure the directory in which you unzip is readable for all users.
-- Go to the top directory and run
-`./dbcollect`

 When complete, a ZIP file will be created in the /tmp directory.
-This file contains the database overview and, by default, the last 7 days of AWR or Statspack reports.
+This file contains the database overview and, by default, the last 10 days of AWR or Statspack reports.
 All temp files will be either cleaned up or moved into the ZIP archive.

 ### Oracle running as other user than 'oracle'